kuzzleio/kuzzle-how-to/massive-data-import/README.md

 time docker-compose exec kuzzle node /scripts/loadMCreate.js
 ```

-On a laptop with a I5-7300U CPU @ 2.60 GHz, 16GiB of RAM and a SSD it takes approximatively 1 minutes to load 1 millions of document in Kuzzle with the Bulk Api method and approximatively 2 minutes with mCreate method.
+On a laptop with a I5-7300U CPU @ 2.60 GHz, 16GiB of RAM and a SSD it takes approximately 1 minute to load 1 million documents in Kuzzle using the Bulk Api method and approximately 2 minutes to load the same number of documents with the mCreate method.
 This is 40% faster than the cluster result because we don't have any latency.

 In conclusion, Kuzzle offers 2 methods for mass data import, each one with a different purpose: